apkatsikas/subcordant/README.md

 ## Downloading

-Download a binary of Subcordant from the releases page for your desired platform.
+Download a binary of Subcordant from the releases page for your desired platform and extract.

+Example on *nix:

+`tar -xzf /path/subcordant-v0.9.1-linux-amd64.tar.gz -C  /path/`

 ## Building
 Run `make build`.